 Title 24, California's Energy Efficiency Standards for Residential and Non-residential Buildings, was established by the CEC in 1978 in response to a legislative mandate to create uniform building codes to reduce California's energy consumption, and provide energy efficiency standards for residential and non-residential buildings.
 In 2010, the CEC updated Title 24 standards with more stringent requirements.
-The 2010 Standards have substantially reduced the growth in electricity and natural gas use.
+The 2010 Standards are expected to substantially reduce the growth in electricity and natural gas use.
 Additional savings result from the application of the Standards on building alterations.
 For example, requirements for cool roofs, lighting, and air distribution ducts are expected to save about additional of electricity.
 These savings are cumulative, doubling as years go by.
-Title 24 was revised in 2013 and in 2016.
-Each revision required additional requirements that reduce a building's energy use.